POEMS FOR NOONE

 A cat skitters forward and back without confidence;

-tears from far away are heard and they mean one more
+tears from far away are heard; one more sorrowful heart punched

-Sounds are odd machines gone crazy as sour days greet one on waking.
+Odd machines go crazy as sour days greet one on waking.

 What we have built stands on the shelf crying out, restless and angry.